Joe Dawson (basketball): Professional career

 After the end of his senior season at Southern Miss, Dawson was automatically eligible for the 1982 NBA draft.
 After going undrafted, he joined the Maine Lumberjacks of the Continental Basketball Association, where he averaged 14.4 points and 8.6 rebounds over 40 games in his first season as a professional player, and was selected as a CBA All-Star.
 In 1983 he joined the Bay State Bombardiers and he improved his averages to 22.5 points and 11.1 rebounds per game in 35.4 minutes of play, earning another All-Star selection: he also played 5 postseason games, averaging 19.2 points and 7.8 rebounds.
 He played another season with the Bombardiers in 1984–85, recording career-highs in scoring (25.9) and rebounding (11.9) and led the CBA in steals per game with 2.5.
+He was selected to the All-CBA First Team in 1984 and 1985 and the All-Defensive First Team in 1985.
 In 1985 he then joined the Connecticut Colonials, a team from New Haven, Connecticut, and played in the inaugural United States Basketball League season: he ranked 4th in the league in rebounding (9.7 per game) and second in field goal percentage with .571, and was selected in the All-USBL Second Team.